Bleach: Disinfection

 Sodium hypochlorite solution, 3–6%, (common household bleach) is typically diluted for safe use when disinfecting surfaces and when used to treat drinking water.

 A weak solution of 2% household bleach in warm water is typical for sanitizing smooth surfaces before the brewing of beer or wine.

 US government regulations (21 CFR 178 Subpart C) allow food processing equipment and food contact surfaces to be sanitized with solutions containing bleach, provided that the solution is allowed to drain adequately before contact with food and that the solutions do not exceed 200 parts per million (ppm) available chlorine (for example, one tablespoon of typical household bleach containing 5.25% sodium hypochlorite, per gallon of water).

 A 1-in-47 dilution of household bleach with water (1 part bleach to 47 parts water: e.g. one teaspoon of bleach in a cup of water, or 21 ml per litre, or 1/3 cup of bleach in a gallon of water) is effective against many bacteria and some viruses in homes.
 Even "scientific-grade", commercially produced disinfection solutions such as Virocidin-X usually have sodium hypochlorite as their sole active ingredient, though they also contain surfactants (to prevent beading) and fragrances (to conceal the bleach smell).

 See hypochlorous acid for a discussion of the mechanism for disinfectant action.

 An oral rinse with a 0.05% dilute solution of household bleach is shown to treat gingivitis.

 Color-safe bleach

 Color-safe bleach is a solution with hydrogen peroxide as the active ingredient (for stain removal) rather than sodium hypochlorite or chlorine.
 It also contains chemicals that help brighten colors.
 Though hydrogen peroxide is used for sterilization purposes and water treatment, its ability to disinfect laundry is limited because the concentration of hydrogen peroxide in laundry products is lower than what is used in other applications.

+Reactions

+Release of chlorine gas

+Mixing a hypochlorite bleach with an acid can liberate chlorine gas.

+Chlorine is a respiratory irritant that attacks mucous membranes and burns the skin.
+As little as 3.53 ppm can be detected as an odor, and 1000 ppm is likely to be fatal after a few deep breaths.
+Exposure to chlorine has been limited to 0.5 ppm (8-hour time-weighted average—38-hour week) by the U.S. OSHA.
+Due to transport and handling safety concerns, the use of sodium hypochlorite is preferred over chlorine gas in water treatment.